Wayfarer Self-Guided Tour FAQs

 It is possible that there will be other travellers booked on a Wayfarer Tour at the same time as yourself.
 You may meet them at meal times as these tend to be within fixed times in the inns.
 You may also meet them while walking but this will depend on your starting time, pace, etc.

-Is it possible to extend the 7-day Japan Rail Pass included in the Nakasendo Wayfarer tour?
+Is it possible to purchase a Japan Rail Pass through Walk Japan?

-Yes, we can provide a 14-day or 21-day Pass on request and at additional cost.
+Yes, we can provide a 7-day, 14-day or 21-day Pass on request and at additional cost.

 When will I receive my documentation and where?